Diocese of Clifton

+Diocese of Clifton

+Clifton Diocese covers the West of England and includes the City and County of Bristol, the counties of Gloucestershire, Somerset, Wiltshire, North Somerset, South Gloucestershire and Bath and North East Somerset Cities and towns include Bath, Wells, Cheltenham, Gloucester, Salisbury, Taunton, Shepton Mallet and Weston-super-Mare.

 The Clifton Diocese makes up part of the Catholic Association Pilgrimage.

 The diocese was erected in 1850; from then until 1911 it was in the ecclesiastical province of Westminster, and has been in the province of Birmingham since then.

 Statistics

 The Diocese has 104 Parishes, or the equivalent.
 Many have chapels-of-ease or other Mass centres, adding a total of 99 chapels.
 The parishes are run by a mixture of Diocesan priests, and priests who belong to Religious Orders such as the Benedictines, Franciscans and others.

 Diocesan boundaries

 In 2023, the diocese's 13 deaneries (originally six) were replaced by 9 pastoral areas, each led by a dean and named after a saint associated with the diocese.
 These pastoral areas comprise the following parishes: